Solar cells convert the energy from the sun into electricity.

 String inverters are a single unit that’s used to power multiple solar cells at the same time.

-Finally, central inverters are used to power groups of solar cells at the same time.
+Finally, a central inverter also known as grid tie inverter is used to power groups of solar cells at the same time.

 The main difference between central and string inverters is that, while each individual unit works with one group at a time, you need several units for your home if you’re using central inverters.

-Microinverters on the other hand decentralize this process as they convert DC power from each individual panel separately before sending it to your service panel.
+Microinverters on the other hand decentralize this process as they convert Direct Current from each individual panel separately before sending it to your service panel.

 Can Solar Panels Work Without an Inverter?